orb-community/orb/README.md

 are grouped and addressed based on [tags](https://orb.community/about/#agent-group).

 ## Flexible Integration With Modern Observability Stacks

-Orb was built to integrate with modern observability stacks, supporting [Prometheus](https://prometheus.io/) natively and designed to support arbitrary [sinks](https://orb.community/about/#sinks) in the future.
+Orb was built to integrate with modern observability stacks, supporting [OpenTelemetry](https://opentelemetry.io/) natively.
 Collection and sinking of the metrics from the agents is included; there is no need to run additional data collection pipelines for Orb metrics.

 ## Portal and REST API Included